sumaiya-tasnim-18/Capstone-Projects/README.md

 # 🗂️2.Introduction to AI-Powered Data Visualization Workshop

-This folder contains my complete project for the **“Introduction to AI-Powered Data Visualization Workshop”** , where I created two full dashboards using two different AI tools and datasets.
+This folder contains my 1 week complete project for the program **“Introduction to AI-Powered Data Visualization Workshop”** , where I created two full dashboards using two different AI tools and datasets.
 The goal of the workshop was to understand how AI can support dataset creation, visualization planning, dashboard design, and insight generation across multiple platforms.

 # 📊 Project Summary
 ## 🔹 Dashboard 1: Netflix Content Analytics (Power BI)